 Marketing programs prepare students for postsecondary education and careers in marketing, finance, hospitality, management and entrepreneurship.
-Careers in the marketing cluster create, communicate and deliver value to customers and manage customer relationships in ways that benefit the organization and its stakeholders.
-Instruction in the marketing and hospitality clusters enable students to gain knowledge and skills in:
+Instruction in the Marketing, Hospitality & Tourism, Business Management & Administration, and Arts, A/V Technology & Communications, clusters enable students to gain knowledge and skills in:

 Since marketing careers require strong academic skills, Virginia’s academic standards in English, mathematics, science and history/social science are correlated with the marketing curriculum.